leafcloudhq/documentation-rtd/docs/private-llm/opencode-client-setup.md

 This guide shows how to configure [OpenCode](https://opencode.ai) to use your team's private LLM server.

-**Why use a private server?**

-- Your code stays private - never sent to external AI providers
-- Unlimited usage - no per-token costs or rate limits
-- Fast responses - dedicated GPU for your team

 ## Prerequisites

 You'll need from your administrator: